-- 21. The decision of an IC is final and there are no avenues for appeal under the MRA. - 22.
-If you are dissatisfied with any direction or decision of a CC, you may, within 14 days after being notified of the outcome, submit a written request for a review by an independent Review Committee ("RC").
-The written request detailing the reasons for requesting a review by a RC must be made to the CCP via email.
-In conducting its review, the RC will only consider if the CC's inquiry was in accordance with expected procedure and if any new evidence submitted would be material to the complaint.
-The RC's decision will be final.
+- 25. The decision of an IC is final and there are no avenues for appeal under the MRA. - 26.
+If you are dissatisfied with any direction or decision of a CC, you may, within 14 days of being notified of the outcome, submit a written request for a review by an independent Review Committee ("RC") to CCP via email to SMC_Complaints-StatDecl@spb.gov.sg.
+The written request should state clearly that you are requesting a review of the CC's decision and the full reason(s) for doing so.
+Please note that your request for a review may be rejected by CCP if the requirements in this paragraph are not complied with or your request is not submitted within the 14-day timeframe.